RaffaeleFiorillo/Fast_and_Curious/README.md

 ## Ideas for the future:
   -> More Levels:

-      - Extend the number of levels so that the game could take the user furhter in the learning journey;
+      - Extend the number of levels so that the game could take the user further in his learning journey;
       - More car evolutions;

   -> Multiplayer Option: